Based on a foundation of sportsmanship and teamwork, The Unique Game Show is perfect for:

 Safe for kids

 There is no running around a gymnasium or play yard.
 No messy activities, either.
-What we offer is lots of energy and excitement.
-However, UNIQUE knows how to create interest, focusing your students on the games at hand while holding their attention.
+What we offer is lots of energy and excitement- we know how to create interest, focusing your students on the games at hand while holding their attention.

 The Unique Game Show (K-12)